divijg19/Peony/README.md

 ---

-## What is Peony?
+## What is `Peony`?

-Peony is a **local-first, humane CLI application** designed to help you capture, tend, and gently resolve half-formed thoughts—without forcing them into tasks, deadlines, or artificial structure.
+`Peony` is a **local-first, humane CLI application** designed to help you capture, tend, and gently resolve half-formed thoughts—without forcing them into tasks, deadlines, or artificial structure.

 Modern tools demand commitment too early: